French rogue trader Kerviel accuses SocGen of fraud

-PARIS, July 11 Convicted French rogue trader Jerome Kerviel launched a new legal salvo against his former bank, Societe Generale, accusing it of fraud and demanding that an independent expert examine how much money was lost in France's biggest-ever trading scandal.
+PARIS Convicted French rogue trader Jerome Kerviel launched a new legal salvo against his former bank, Societe Generale (SOGN.PA), accusing it of fraud and demanding that an independent expert examine how much money was lost in France's biggest-ever trading scandal.

 Kerviel filed a civil lawsuit against the bank in Paris on Thursday, a week after an employment tribunal rejected his plea for a new expert inquiry to help overturn his dismissal.

-Kerviel received a three-year prison sentence for unauthorised trades that caused losses put by SocGen at 4.9 billion euros ($6.4 billion), but is not in jail because he is waiting for the result of a final appeal.
+Kerviel received a three-year prison sentence for unauthorised trades that caused losses put by SocGen at 4.9 billion euros (4.2 billion pounds), but is not in jail because he is waiting for the result of a final appeal.

 The rogue-trading scandal, which hit as the global financial crisis began to unfold in early 2008, became a rallying point for critics of the banking system, and far-left groups and the press have painted Kerviel as a victim of big finance.